You want to know the hard truth?

 This is another popular choice.
 Strength training or weight lifting is very beneficial.
 It's good for your bones, muscles, body composition, looks and let's face it ego.
 There are many programs out there so just choose one that's right for you.
-If you don't know what's right for you a personal trainer can help, even if it's only for a few sessions.
+If you don't know what's right for you a personal trainer can help (like me).
 You need to lift regularly to see any results.
 Religiously.
 More on that in a future post.

 - can see dramatic results with the right dedication and training